zuwardo-zero/Log-Analysis/README.md

 # 🔍 Windows RDP Brute Force Attack Analysis

-A hands-on digital forensics and incident response lab investigating a brute force attack against a Windows RDP service.
+Created a hands-on digital forensics and incident response report from a lab investigating a brute force attack against a Windows RDP service.

 ## 📋 Project Overview